 Have questions?
 You’re in the right place!

 Yes!
-Alpaca are very inquisitive and quite timid by nature.
+Alpacas are very inquisitive and quite timid by nature.
 They are also much smaller and more approachable than their big cousin, the Llama!

 We always trek when possible even in bad weather, this is Scotland after all and it tends to rain a wee bit!
 The alpacas don’t mind a bit of light rain but if the wind is too strong or if it’s pouring down outside, they prefer to shelter indoors!
 If the weather is too bad and we can’t make it out, we would contact you to reschedule.

 Yes!
 Just check our calendar for another available date and we can move your booking over for you.
-Please try to give us at least 24 hours notice!
+Please try to give us at least 24 hours notice if you can.

 See our location page here.
 We are just outside Dunbar, in East Lothian.
 When you book you will receive a booking confirmation email & directions.